 For questions about ArtsECO Fellows program, email ArtsECO Fellows at email@example.com.
 If you have questions about the Panther Scholarship Portal, reach out to Rebecca Christman at firstname.lastname@example.org.

-ArtsECO Fellows program requirements:
+ArtsECO Fellows description and program requirements:

 - Attend the Arts Integration Bootcamp in May